It occurred to me that a pie would be a perfect thing to have for breakfast, so these bacon and egg breakfast pies came about.

 - Fresh thyme leaves to scatter

-- Score a 8-100mm rim inside the pastry, cutting about half way through the pastry and bake for 10 minutes until puffed up and just starting to turn golden brown.
+- Score an 8-100 mm rim inside the pastry, cutting about halfway through the pastry, and bake for 10 minutes until puffed up and just starting to turn golden brown.

-- Fry the bacon a non-stick pan until crispy, drain and set aside.
+- Fry the bacon in a non-stick pan until crispy, drain and set aside.

 - In the same pan fry the sliced mushroom in the bacon fat (yes it gives it more flavor), adding a splash of olive oil or a knob of butter if it gets too dry.
 Set aside.

-- Remove to pies from the oven and push down the inner cavity part carefully so that you create a raised rim with the sides o f the pastry.
+- Remove the pies from the oven and push down the inner cavity part carefully so that you create a raised rim with the sides of the pastry.
 Gently arrange a few fried mushrooms on the bottom and around the sides.
 Top with the grated cheese, and place the bacon around the edge.
-Break an egg into the middle of each pie, return to teh oven and bake for a further 10 - 15 minutes until the eggs are cooked.
+Break an egg into the middle of each pie, return to the oven and bake for a further 10 - 15 minutes until the eggs are cooked.

 I look forward to connecting with you again in the future.